Buick Estate

-Buick Estate is a nameplate that was used by the Buick division of General Motors, denoting its luxury full-size station wagon from 1940 to 1964 and from 1970 to 1996.
-The Estate nameplate was derived from the term country estate in wealthy suburban areas and estate car, the British term for a station wagon.
+Buick Estate is a nameplate that was used by Buick, denoting its full-size station wagon line.
+Initially marketed from 1940 to 1964, it was again sold from 1970 to 1996.
+The Estate nameplate was dually derived from the term country estate in wealthy suburban areas and an estate car, the British term for a station wagon.
+Serving as the flagship station wagon line of General Motors, the Buick Estate was slotted slightly above its Oldsmobile Custom Cruiser divisional counterpart; both competed against the Chrysler Town & Country and the Mercury Colony Park.
+During its first production, the Estate was initially a wood-paneled vehicle; from 1970 to 1996, nearly all examples were sold with simulated exterior wood paneling (though technically an option).

-For much of its model life the Buick Estate was produced using GM B platform as the station wagon counterpart of Buick sedans; it was offered on the GM C platform from 1949–1953, then again from 1971–1976.
-With the exception of the prewar Buick Limited limousine, the Estate was the largest vehicle of the Buick line, combining the luxury features of Buick sedans with cargo-carrying capabilities.
+For much of its model life, the Buick Estate was produced using GM B platform as the station wagon counterpart of Buick sedans; the larger GM C platform from 1949–1953, then again from 1971–1976 (the longest and heaviest Buick vehicles ever built).
 In line with other brands having a wagon-associated moniker, Estate became adopted by other Buick wagons (regardless of size), with the exceptions of the 1964–1972 Buick Sport Wagon and the 1982–1989 Buick Skyhawk station wagon.

-Starting with model year 1947 until 1964, the Estate was offered as a station wagon on two model lines.
-When it returned in 1970, it was the senior station wagon to the Sport Wagon, then the name was again used on two different models in 1973 when the Sport Wagon was replaced with the intermediate-sized Buick Century Estate.

-As the Cadillac Division did not offer a factory-produced station wagon in North America until 2010 (the Cadillac CTS Sport Wagon), the Buick Estate served as the flagship station wagon entry from General Motors, slotted slightly above its Oldsmobile divisional counterpart, the Oldsmobile Custom Cruiser beginning in 1971.
-Competing against the Chrysler Town & Country and the Mercury Colony Park, the Estate was originally produced as a wooden-body station wagon ("woodie"); from 1970 to 1996, nearly all examples were fitted with simulated woodgrain exterior trim (though technically optional).
-The 1996 Buick Roadmaster Estate (alongside its Chevrolet Caprice counterpart) was the full-size station wagon to remain in production and the last to offer exterior woodgrain trim.
-In 1976 American Motors Corporation introduced the Jeep Grand Wagoneer with similar passenger accommodation, luxury standard equipment and a simulated woodgrain appearance built on a dedicated chassis.

-Following the 1996 model year, Buick discontinued the Roadmaster Estate and mid-size Century Estate station wagons, ending the use of the nameplate.
-Buick would not market another station wagon in the United States until 2018, rebranding the Opel Insignia as the Buick Regal TourX.
+The Buick Roadmaster Estate (alongside its Chevrolet Caprice counterpart) was the last full-size station wagon to remain in production and the last to offer exterior woodgrain trim.
+Following the 1996 model year, Buick retired both the Roadmaster and Century Estate wagons, ending the use of the Estate nameplate.
+Buick did not market another station wagon in the United States until 2018, when it rebranded the Opel Insignia B Country Tourer as the Buick Regal TourX.